Manfred Winkelhock

 Born and raised in Waiblingen, Winkelhock was the older brother of Joachim and Thomas.
 Winkelhock participated in 56 Formula One Grands Prix for Arrows, ATS, Brabham and RAM, with a best finish of fifth at the 1982 Brazilian Grand Prix.

 During the 1985 1000 km of Mosport, Winkelhock died following a single-vehicle collision with a concrete barrier, driving the Porsche 962C for Kremer.
 His son Markus went on to also compete in Formula One at the 2007 European Grand Prix for Spyker, and won the FIA GT1 World Championship in 2012 with Münnich.

 Racing career

-Born in Waiblingen on 6 October 1951, Manfred Winkelhock was the older brother of Joachim and Thomas.
-He began racing in Formula Two in 1978 and survived a major crash at Nürburgring Nordschleife circuit.
+Born in Waiblingen on 6 October 1951, Winkelhock was the older brother of Joachim and Thomas.
+After winning the Volkswagen Scirocco Cup in 1976, he began racing in Formula Two in 1978 and survived a major crash at Nürburgring Nordschleife circuit.
 The front wing of his March 802, still made of metal at that time, got bent early in the race, suffering some loss of downforce.
 Despite driving carefully, in the fourth lap, when going over the very steep rise of Quiddelbacher Höhe before Flugplatz corner, the car suddenly lifted its nose, went airborne, somersaulted backwards and then sideways.

 Winkelhock along with Hervé Poulain and Marcel Mignot drove a BMW M1 Group 4 racing version that was painted by pop artist Andy Warhol for the 1979 24 Hours of Le Mans.
-They came in 6th overall and 2nd in their class.
+They came in sixth overall and second in their class.